CeereMugambi/system-engineering_devops/0x00-shell_basics/README.md

-Script that displays contents of current working directory including hidden files
+Script that displays group ids,hidden files and contents of working directory in long formart